Shopping: Middle Ages

 Archaeological evidence suggests that the British engaged in minimal shopping in the early Middle Ages.
 Instead, they provided for their basic needs through subsistence farming practices and a system of localised personal exchanges.
-However, by the late Middle Ages, consumers turned to markets for the purchase of fresh produce, meat and fish and the periodic fairs where non-perishables and luxury goods could be obtained.
+However, by the late Middle Ages licensed market towns served as regional hubs for the purchase of fresh produce, meat and fish, and other goods.
+At periodic market fairs, non-perishables and luxury goods could be also be obtained.
 Women were responsible for everyday household purchases, but most of their purchasing was of a mundane nature.
 For the main part, shopping was seen as a chore rather than a pleasure.
+However, market towns and fairs also often provided entertainment and other occasions for social interaction.
+A few such historical venues have continued to function into the present day, but these traditions also continue in some places as "farmer's markets," while so-called Renaissance fairs maintain elements of such entertainment.

 Relatively few permanent shops were to be found outside the most populous cities.
 Instead customers walked into the tradesman's workshops where they discussed purchasing options directly with tradesmen.
 Itinerant vendors such as costermongers, hucksters and peddlers operated alongside markets, providing the convenience of home delivery to households, and especially to geographically isolated communities.

 In the more populous European cities, a small number of shops were beginning to emerge by the 13th century.
 Specialist retailers such as mercers and haberdashers were known to exist in London, while grocers sold "miscellaneous small wares as well as spices and medicines."
 However, these shops were primitive.
 As late as the 16th century, London's shops were described as little more than "rude booths."